manoelgadi/TECHNOLOGY/README.md

 1. Clone this repository.
 2. Follow along with the video tutorials and adapt the code to your desired application.
-3. Install any required Python libraries using `pip install`.
-4. Run the Flask app locally using `flask run`.
-5. Deploy the app to PythonAnywhere following their documentation.

-**Note:**

-The actual code in this repository may vary depending on the specific topics covered in the videos.
-Use this repository as a reference and adapt it to your project.

 **Additional Resources:**